kyma-project/busola/docs/features.md

 },
 ```

 - **SERVICE_CATALOG_ADDONS** – is used to show or hide the Service Catalog Addons view as well as to define which Custom Resource Definitions (CRD) are required for the view to be shown properly.
+  SERVICE_CATALOG and SERVICE_CATALOG_ADDONS are also used to determine if Service Bindings (in Configuration tab) and environment variables injected by Service Bindings (in Code Tab) are displayed in the Functions view.
-  For the view to be shown, the feature must be enabled and all CRDs, defined in the selectors array, must exist in a cluster.
+  For the view to be shown, you must enable the feature and all the CRDs, defined in the selectors array, must exist in a cluster.

 Default settings: